Polycarpaea spicata

 Polycarpaea spicata is a species of plant in the family Caryophyllaceae.
 Its natural habitats are subtropical or tropical dry forests and subtropical or tropical dry shrubland.
-Distribution; North West of India, Arabia, Egypt, N. Australia.
+Distribution; Northwest of India, Arabia, Egypt, and Northern Australia.

-Annual herb, with woody tap root.
+Annual herb, with woody taproot.
 Stems 5–10 cm, erect to ascending, slender, many, arising from the base, purplish-brown, glabrous.
 Leaves 5-15 x 3-5 somewhat thick, obovate to spathulate, basal leaves forming a rosette, cauline apparently whorled at the nodes, at the point of branching.
 Stipules lanceolate, lacerate, acuminate.
 Flowers sessile in dense, terminal spikes with long peduncles.
 Sepals 2.5–3 mm, lanceolate, with a brown midrib at the back.
 Petals small, oblong.
 Capsule included, about ½ the length of the sepals.
-Seeds small, subtrigonous, shining.
-Shining.
+Seeds small, subtrigonous, and shining.